Sound technical content, curated with aloha by

 December 26, 2020

-Ed. note: Apologies, Raghava, I don't know if we accidentally deleted your photos or you forgot to send them, but please email them (again?) to mooney@finishing.com.
+Ed. note: Apologies, Raghava, I don't know if I accidentally deleted your photos or you forgot to send them, but please email them (again?) to mooney@finishing.com.

-We don't know what you mean by "when I stripped the plating found the same issue".
+You say "when I stripped the plating found the same issue".
 Do you mean those white patches were now visible on the stripped substrate?
-Or do you mean you plated them a second time and had the same problem with the new plating?
+Or do you mean you replated them and had the same problem with the new plating?

-We still would like to know whether you are doing acid, cyanide, or alkaline non-cyanide plating, and trivalent or hexavalent chromating, and some information about your cycle.
-The issue on our end is that we've already pointed you to dozens of potential solutions previously suggested over the years for various circumstances, but you are offering little about your own individual circumstances which would allow us to narrow that list.
+We'd still like to know whether you're doing acid, cyanide, or alkaline non-cyanide plating, trivalent or hexavalent chromating, and to get some information about your cycle.
+We've already covered this over the years for various circumstances, but we have little about your particular circumstances to allow us to narrow that list.
 Thanks.

 Q. I use zinc plating and blue bright chromating.
 But there are many black spots on the surface of our product.
 What should I do?
 What kind of trouble happened?